wavebeem/wavebeem.com/src/content/blog/2025/stop-giving-me-the-finger/index.md

 completely missing an `href`, despite that it seems to merely navigate the page on click.

-## Help Restore the Pointer Cursor to its Former Glory
+## Help restore the pointer cursor to its former glory

 Perhaps web design is too far gone for the pointer cursor to have a strong "this is a link" association, but I like to think we can still fix it.
 Join me in